So you want to be an entrepreneur and start a business in the UK, but how do you start a business that brings long term success?

 - Details on the types of products or services you will be supplying to the market

 - A plan for the marketing and sales of your business

 - Financial business model and projections

 This plan can also help you obtain finance and find business partners.
-If you need help with conducting market research, you could consider using a virtual research assistant, who can help you examine the market, analyse the strength of competitors and help create your business plan.
+If you need help with conducting market research, you could consider using a virtual assistant to help with research, who can help you examine the market, analyse the strength of competitors and help create your business plan.

 Set up the business correctly

 Unfortunately, there are some bureaucratic and administrative hurdles associated with starting a business in the UK.
 One of those hurdles is the act of registering your business with HM Revenue & Customs (HMRC).

 In most cases, you can register as a sole trader to get the business going quickly.
 However, if the business is larger in scope, you may wish to register as an ‘Ordinary’ business partnership, limited partnership, limited liability partnership or limited company.
 It is compulsory for your business to register with the HMRC within 3 months of commencing operation.